thuongb14/wordle_ga/README.md

 ### JS
 - The word for each game are chosen randomly from the given word list.
-- Controller of the currentRow, currenBoxId, numberGuessLeft and isGameActive to control the flow of the game, identify which row and which box the user are in.
+- Controller of the currentRow, currenBoxId, numberGuessLeft and isGameActive to control the flow of the game, identify which row and which box the user is in.
-- User will interact with virtual keyboard or keyboard input to guess the letter.
+- User will interact with the virtual keyboard or the keyboard input to guess the letter.
 - After the currentRow has been filled with 5 letters, run checkGuess function to compare the guess word with the correct word and give hints to users.
-Also run checkWin if the user's guess is correct.
+Also stop the game and run checkWin if the user's guess is correct, otherwise, resume the game and reset the controller to move to the next row.
 - Work with the View to append text on the box, handle player's click or input.

 ## Result